 Others believe that using drugs is like igniting a flame underneath the person.
 Maybe they have been keeping their illness under control or are unaware that they even have the pre-genetic disposition, but using drugs speeds up the process.
 Additionally, when looking at certain types of drugs, they have a direct effect on the mind.
-Methamphetamines cause people to have hallucinations, while stimulants can cause anxiety attacks, mania and sleep disorders, all symptoms that occur with mental illness.
+Methamphetamines cause people to have hallucinations, while stimulants can cause anxiety attacks, mania, and sleep disorders, all symptoms that occur with mental illness.

 The Use of Self-Medication

 According to some research and testimonies from recovering addicts, those who experience symptoms of depression or anxiety tend to self-medicate themselves to alleviate the symptoms.
-For instance, people who suffer from depression turn to drinking or using drugs to help with feelings of sadness and anxiety.
+For instance, people who suffer from depression turn to drink or using drugs to help with feelings of sadness and anxiety.
 These drugs can stimulate the reward pathways to more ‘normal’ levels, and then the individual returns to underactive reward centers when not on the drugs.

 Of course, using drugs or alcohol to bring pleasure only creates a downward spiral.
 And, this behavior can work hand-in-hand with the theory that drugs speed up mental illness, causing the person to develop more serious symptoms at a faster rate.
 What medicine and science have been trying to uncover for decades is what comes first, the addiction or the illness?
-By understanding a dual diagnosis and the causes for each disorder, we can better treat our clients.
+By understanding a dual diagnosis and the causes of each disorder, we can better treat our clients.